joannakl/cs102/projects/project1_logs.markdown

 __Matching result display:__

-If the query entered by the user matches a usernae, the information  should be displayed in the following format:
+If the query entered by the user matches a username, the information  should be displayed in the following format:

 ```
 USERNAME, terminal TERMINAL, duration DURATION